Andrea Vavassori: 2024: Major mixed title & doubles finals, Olympics debut, World No. 6

-Partnering with new partner, compatriot Simone Bolelli he reached his first Major final at the Australian Open.
+Partnering with Simone Bolelli, he reached his first Grand Slam final at the Australian Open.
 They overcame unseeded pair of Yannick Hanfmann and Dominik Koepfer in three sets.
 They lost to second seeded pair Rohan Bopanna and Matthew Ebden in straight sets.

 He qualified for the Argentina Open defeating Thiago Seyboth Wild and seventh seed Laslo Djere to reach his second ATP singles quarterfinal.
 The win over Djere, the world No. 35, was his best career win ranking wise and biggest in his career thus far.
 He lost to world No. 2 Carlos Alcaraz in straight sets, in just his second match against a top-10 player.

 At the Miami Open he also reached the singles main draw after qualifying, making his debut at this Masters and recorded his first round win over Pedro Cachin but lost to second seed and eventual champion Jannik Sinner.
 Ranked No. 156, he entered the main draw at the Barcelona Open as a lucky loser directly into the second round replacing seventh seed Karen Khachanov after his late withdrawal.

 Following the Italian Open where he made the semifinals with Bolleli, he reached the top 20 in the doubles rankings on 20 May 2024.

 At the French Open, he reached his second Major final in doubles with Bolleli, defeating third seeds Rajeev Ram and Joe Salisbury, and then second seeds Rohan Bopanna and Matthew Ebden.
 As a result, he reached the top 10 in the doubles rankings on 10 June 2024.
+In the grass season the pair won their first grass court title together, at the 2024 Halle Open.

 On his debut, he qualified for the Paris Olympics in singles and doubles.
 In singles, he recorded his first win at the Games, as an alternate, over Pedro Martinez.

 Partnering Sara Errani, he won the mixed doubles title at the US Open, defeating Taylor Townsend and Donald Young in the final.

 Vavassori and Bolelli won the China Open in October, defeating third seeds Harri Heliövaara and Henry Patten in the final.
 As a result he reached a new career-high ATP doubles ranking of World No. 6 on 14 October 2024.
 The duo Vavassori and Bolelli won the 2024 ATP Fans’ Favourite doubles team award.

-2025: Australian Open doubles final, two major mixed titles
+2025: Australian Open doubles final, Major mixed titles

 Vavassori and Bolelli won the Adelaide International, defeating Kevin Krawietz and Tim Pütz in the final.
 The pair reached the final at the Australian Open, losing to sixth seeds Harri Heliövaara and Henry Patten.

 Ranked No. 316, he qualified for the singles main draw of the ATP 500 2025 ABN AMRO Open where he upset former Rotterdam champion Félix Auger-Aliassime following his retirement from the match.
+He lost again to Carlos Alcaraz.